SpectralVectors/BlenderPythonShorts/README.md

                            )
 ```

-## How to Select / Deselect an Object
+## How to Select or Deselect an Object
 ```python
 import bpy